 Heat-induced hyperthermia is different from fever, or pyrogenic hyperthermia: the mechanism that provokes an elevated constant body temperature, and may be induced by an increase in the set point

 in response to disease.

 A fever is caused through the action of the pre-optic region of the anterior hypothalamus (the thermo-regilatory center of the midbrain) which re-sets the body's core (normal) temperature (analogous to re-setting the thermostat) to a higher temperature.
 The hypothalamus is a portion of the brain that links the nervous system to the endocrine (hormonal) system via the pituitary gland.
 It is among the body's immune responses that attempt to neutralize a bacterial or viral infection.
-Hyperthermia, however, occurs when the dog's body temperature rises without this signal from his thermoregulation process.
+Hyperthermia, however, occurs when the dog's body temperature (the “brain-set” temperature) rises without this signal from his thermoregulation process.
 Heatstroke is non-pyrogenic hyperthermia.

 How Do Dogs Cool Themselves?

 Contrary to what we often assume, dogs overheat more quickly than we do.
 Dogs do not “sweat” though their skin like humans, but sweat only through their nose and foot pads (you'd notice this on a hot day, if you "shook hands").
 This process is inefficient for “heat exchange”—also further impeded by external factors such as land surface temperature—and should not be relied upon.

 Secondarily, cutaneous vasodilation, or dilating of blood vessels (which can cause a “flushed” appearance on the skin, most noticeably in the ears) is taken.
 Vasodilation helps bring warm blood directly to the surface of the skin, allowing for it to cool before returning back to the heart.